Interview with Reuben Yap, community and communications manager of Zcoin.

 Later on, we are also exploring the use of Truebit technology (https://truebit.io/) in Znodes to verify Zerocoin on Ethereum transactions and allow a potential additional income stream for Znodes beyond just the block reward.

-What are the elements that will determine the number of coins needed for a Zcoin?
+What are the elements that will determine the number of coins needed for a Znode?

-The price of Zcoin, maintaining it within the reach of investors while giving a decent return, where the rewards would be cut from, and the number of nodes it will provide based on current supply.
+The price of Zcoin, maintaining it within the reach of the average person yet the rewards remain motivating enough to host a Znode, where the rewards would be cut from, and the number of nodes it will provide based on current supply.

 Do you have a specific timeline when you will announce the total Zcoins needed to run a Znode?